Duclair: Cuisine

 Duclair is known for its duck, which evolved from a crossbreeding of domestic and migratory wild ducks.
-Beginning in the 17th century, these ducks would be hunted for their tender and tasty flesh.
+Beginning in the 17th century, these ducks would be hunted for flesh, which was regarded as tender and tasty.
 As farmers would protect their ducks from the rainy and windy weather of Normandy, sometimes these ducks would suffocate to death.
 In the late 19th century, an innkeeper named Henri "Père" Denise realized that suffocated ducks with intact blood make for more tender meat, and began purchasing suffocated ducks at discounted prices.
 He is credited with the invention of a new dish called pressed duck (canard à la presse), which involves serving the duck in its own blood.
-Since then, this has been the specialty dish of the commune, albeit an elaborate and macabre one.
+Since then, this has been the specialty dish of the commune.

 A serving of canard à la presse.